 I started a wiki page for Warhammer Quest.
 I am using a nifty single-page document called TiddlyWiki.
-Visit [sign in to see URL] to get a copy and instructions on how to use it.
+Visit TiddlyWiki.com to get a copy and instructions on how to use it.
 In my opinion, it is a really handy tool for all sorts of things.
 I have begun to use it as a planner for organizing my thoughts to write a novel.

 The Warhammer Quest wiki I am calling Warhammer-Quest-A-Pedia, because I intend to use it as a quick reference to help remind some players of rules, interpretations and etc...
 Also, I plan to use it as a place to share my commentary on various aspects of the game.
 For instance, I have two sections on game strategy so far: Combat Strategies and Healing Strategies.